abouthugo/100day/README.md

 ### Day 3: Accessible web

 **Progress:** I went over the accessibility challenges in free code camp and learned how to use the HTML 5 audio element (see code pen 1).
-I succesfully implemented the border from the middle effect using `relative` and `absolute` positioning and `::after` pseudo selector (see conde pen 2).
+I successfully implemented the border from the middle effect using `relative` and `absolute` positioning and `::after` pseudo selector (see code pen 2).

 **Thoughts:** I'm really onto something here.
 I like the fact that I'm understanding positioning better and I'm becoming a better CSS coder.
 I really look forward to the next lesson on responsive design in which I hope to code my very own toggle menu button and navbar.